Videos

 Learn More About David McWilliams

-McWilliams’ latest book, “Money: A Story of Humanity,” an international bestseller, was named Book of the Year by the Economist, Financial Times and The Observer.
-“Money” received a coveted Star Review in the prestigious Kirkus Magazine, where David was described as “a clever and irreverant guide with a knack for turning economic concepts into easy conversation.”
-In addition, McWilliams has written five bestsellers, including “The Pope’s Children: Ireland’s New Elite,” “The Good Room,” “Follow the Money,” “The Generation Game,” “Renaissance Nation: How the Pope’s Children Rewrote the Rules for Ireland” and “Money: The Fifth Element.”
+McWilliams’ latest book “Money: A Story of Humanity,” an international bestseller, was named Book of the Year by the Economist, Financial Times and The Observer.
+“Money” received a coveted starred review in the prestigious Kirkus Reviews, where McWilliams was described as “a clever and irreverent guide with a knack for turning economic concepts into easy conversation.”
+In addition, he has written five bestsellers, including “The Pope’s Children: Ireland’s New Elite,” “The Good Room,” “Follow the Money,” “The Generation Game,” “Renaissance Nation: How the Pope’s Children Rewrote the Rules for Ireland” and “Money: The Fifth Element.”
 He also writes a weekly column for The Irish Times and contributes regularly to The Financial Times.

 David McWilliams is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.